curateteaching/digitalpedagogy/README.md

 A: The keywords should place an emphasis on pedagogy, not just a list of neat assignments.
 We aim to distribute not reflective narratives about teaching, but rather teaching materials themselves -- innovative assignments, syllabi, and readings that will inspire readers to experiment with their own teaching.

 **Q: Can I include my own work?**
+A:Yes, but we want to go beyond the usual suspects and circles.

 **Q: Can I include work by the General Editors?**
+A: Yes, but we want to go beyond the usual suspects and circles.